 Festival history

-The 2024 South East Bus Festival will be the twelfth in a series of similar events held each year at Kent Showground since 2011, with the exception of 2020 due to the Coronavirus pandemic and 2023 when substantial rain waterlogged the showground.
+The 2025 South East Bus Festival will be the thirteenth in a series of similar events held each year at Kent Showground since 2011, with the exception of 2020 due to the Coronavirus pandemic and 2023 when substantial rainfall resulted in the showground being waterlogged.

 In the beginning . . .